simonmichael/hledger/hledger/hledger.m4.md

 - use a single parent file which [includes](journal.html#including-other-files) the others
 - or concatenate the files into one before reading, eg: `cat a.journal b.journal | hledger -f- CMD`.

+## Strict mode

+hledger checks input files for valid data.
+By default, the most important errors are detected, while still accepting easy journal files without a lot of declarations:

+- Are the input files parseable, with valid syntax ?
+- Are all transactions balanced ?
+- Do all balance assertions pass ?

+With the `-s`/`--strict` flag, additional checks are performed:

+- Are all accounts referenced by transactions declared with an account directive ?

+*experimental.*

 ## Output destination

 hledger commands send their output to the terminal by default.